Broughton Hall Catholic High School - Curriculum / English

 L. Wilson - English Teacher

-A. Kivi - English Teacher
+A. Kivi - English and Media Teacher

-S. Cameron - English Teacher
+S. Cameron - English, Media and Film Studies Teacher

 C. Blundell - English Teacher

-V. Collins - Drama and English Teacher
+C. Thompson - English Teacher

 Programme of Study KS3

 By studying English, we intend for pupils to develop an enjoyment of reading and a confident grasp of both written and spoken language.
-In a wider sense, we also endeavour to teach, through careful selection of texts, important life skills such as empathy for those struggling in a range of different circumstances.
+In a wider sense, we also endeavour to build on, through careful selection of texts, important Christian values such as empathy for those struggling in a range of different circumstances.
 Students benefit from the development of their analytical skills - allowing them to decode language and infer/deduce meaning.
-In KS3, our aim is to encourage pupils to become global citizens through their introduction to literature from a wide range of cultures in Year 7.
-This study also provides pupils with examples of 'present day' cultural differences; in a KS3 curriculum which covers key elements of society from the past, present and potential future across a range of cultural settings.
-This then creates the foundation for continuing study, providing our students with a wealth of Literary experience, through consistent interleaving of substantive and disciplinary knowledge.
-This, in turn, allows pupils to enjoy their learning, as well as prepare them for examinations at Key Stage 4 and 5.
+In KS3, our aim is to encourage pupils to become global citizens through their introduction to literature from a wide range of cultures in Year 7, developing their understanding and acceptance of people from all walks of life.

 Extra-curricular opportunities